Likhithreddy99/Quizleaderboardbajajfinservassignment/Readme.md

-# Bajaj Finserv Quiz Leaderboard Assignment
+# Quiz Leaderboard System

-This is the backend implementation for the Bajaj Finserv SRM Quiz task.
+This is the backend implementation for the Quiz Leaderboard System

 ## The Problem Explained